 While Amazon is the world’s most valuable retail company, they do not supply and process all of the orders on their website.
 In addition to the millions of products that Amazon sells as a retailer, their website is also comprised of more than one million “third-party vendors.”
 The vendors sell their own products at their decided prices and Amazon lists the products, collects the order information and processes payments.
 In return, Amazon collects fees from each third-party vendor.
 The question in the case of Oberdorf v.
-Amazon along with numerous other lawsuits is whether Amazon can be found to be a “seller” in the context of the sales made by third-party vendors.
+Amazon, along with numerous other lawsuits, is whether Amazon can be found to be a “seller” in the context of the sales made by third-party vendors.

 More importantly, the Court reviewed one of Amazon’s arguments that will have country-wide implications.
 Amazon claimed that they could not be subject to product liability under the Communications Decency Act’s safe harbor provision.
 The Communications Decency Act (CDA) is a federal law which limits the liability of a website’s publisher for content posted by third parties.
 The CDA defense argument raised by Amazon was that the strict liability claims should be barred because Amazon is the publisher or speaker of material provided by the real sellers (the vendors).
-With this argument, the Court distinguished the types of strict product liability claims that can be brought against Amazon.
+With this argument, the Court distinguished the types of strict products liability claims that can be brought against Amazon.
 As to claims such as the one at bar, the Court found that the CDA did not bar claims made against Amazon’s role as an actor in the sales process.
 However, they did find that the CDA would protect against Amazon’s failure to provide or to edit adequate warnings regarding the products sold.

-To read a full copy of the decision click here.
+To read a full copy of the decision, click here.